 - Letting you Access personal games or media servers set up on your LAN

 Port forwarding and torrenting

 Incoming connections allow other torrent users to connect to your BitTorrent client and download files.
 In other words, they allow you to seed.
-And the more you seed, the faster your downloads will tend to be.
+And the more you seed, the faster your downloads tend to be.

-A NAT firewall prevents others from initiating unsolicited new connections, although once a connection is established incoming connections are permitted.
+A NAT firewall prevents others from initiating unsolicited new connections, although once a connection is established, incoming connections are permitted.

-When another BitTorrent user wishes to download a file (or piece of a file) that you have, it will try to initiate a connection with your BitTorrent client.
+When another BitTorrent user wishes to download a file (or part of a file) that you have, it will try to initiate a connection with your BitTorrent client.
 If this is not possible thanks to a NAT firewall, it will alert your software that it wants to connect.
 Your BitTorrent client then initiates the connection, thereby bypassing the NAT firewall.

 If the other downloader is not also behind a download a NAT firewall, then no problem.
 You can seed to them.
 When both parties are behind a NAT firewall, however, this is not possible as neither party can initiate a connection!

 This makes the P2P process much less efficient for all users, and if the only people holding the file/file pieces that you want are also behind a NAT firewall, then tough cheese.
 As more people use VPNs to protect themselves while downloading, this problem is only likely to get worse.

 Port forwarding solves the problem, but it should be stressed that it is not required for downloading.
 As long as everyone else sharing the same torrent isn't also behind a NAT firewall, you may not even notice the difference to your download speeds.
 You can also seed to them.